-10. Briefly describe the waste management practices adopted in your establishments.
-Describe the strategy adopted by your company to reduce usage of hazardous and toxic chemicals in your products and processes and the practices adopted to manage such wastes.
+Briefly describe the waste management practices adopted in your establishments.
+Describe the strategy adopted by your Company to reduce usage of hazardous and toxic chemicals in your products and processes and the practices adopted to manage such wastes.

-Given the nature of its business, the company does not have any usage of hazardous or toxic chemicals.
+Given the nature of its business, the Company does not have any usage of hazardous or toxic chemicals.

-11. If the entity has operations/offices in/around ecologically sensitive areas (such as national parks, wildlife sanctuaries, biosphere reserves, wetlands, biodiversity hotspots, forests, coastal regulation zones etc.) where environmental approvals/ clearances are required, please specify details in the following format:
+10. If the entity has operations/offices in/around ecologically sensitive areas (such as national parks, wildlife sanctuaries, biosphere reserves, wetlands, biodiversity hotspots, forests, coastal regulation zones etc.) where environmental approvals / clearances are required, please specify details in the following format:

-S. No. Location of Type of Whether the conditions of environmental If no, the reasons there of operations/offices operations approval / clearance are being complied and corrective action taken, with?
-(Y/N) if any .
+S. Location of Type of Whether the conditions of If no, the reasons there of No. operations/offices operations environmental approval / clearance are and corrective action being complied with?
+(Y/N) taken, if any.

-The company is not having its operations/offices in/around ecologically sensitive areas.
+The Company is not having its operations/offices in/around ecologically sensitive areas.

-12. Details of environmental impact assessments of projects undertaken by the entity based on applicable laws, in the current financial year.
+11. Details of environmental impact assessments of projects undertaken by the entity based on applicable laws, in the current financial year.

-Name and brief EIA Notification No. Date Whether conducted by Results communicated Relevant Web link details of project independent external in public domain agency (Yes / No) (Yes / No)
+.
+Name and brief EIA Notification Date Whether conducted by Results communicated in Relevant details of project No. independent external public domain Web link agency (Yes / No) (Yes / No)

-Is the entity compliant with the applicable environmental law/ regulations/ guidelines in India; such as the Water (Prevention and Control of Pollution) Act, Air (Prevention and Control of Pollution) Act, Environment protection act and rules thereunder (Y/N).
+12. Is the entity compliant with the applicable environmental law/ regulations/ guidelines in India; such as the Water (Prevention and Control of Pollution) Act, Environment protection act and rules thereunder (Y/N).